BabinJ/Automate-The-Boring-Stuff-with-Python-2e/README.md

 Directories will be created for chapters/projects/exercises where code reproduction and/or creation will occur (straightforward one/two-liner examples in the text will not be copied....this isn't LPTHW).

 Ancillary skills will be folded into this project (starting at various times), including:
--Git+Github
+ - Git+Github
--github-cli
+ - github-cli
--Expanded use of the terminal
+ - Expanded use of the terminal
--Larger projects (if applicable) may be broken into multiple files/folders
+ - Larger projects (if applicable) may be broken into multiple files/folders

 The goal is to complete the entire text, including all projects, within three (3) months of repository inception.